 Rabies infection can be prevented, even after a bite or a scratch from an infected animal occurs.

 Rabies vaccine and immune globulin — A series of injections, including rabies vaccine and human rabies immune globulin (RIG) can prevent rabies, even if the virus enters the body.
-This preventive strategy is called post-exposure prophylaxis (PEP).
-RIG provides immediate antibody protection against rabies infection while the rabies vaccine provides protection within approximately two weeks.
+This preventive strategy is called post-exposure prophylaxis.
+RIG contains antibodies against the rabies virus and provides immediate protection against rabies infection, whereas the rabies vaccine provides protection within approximately two weeks.

-Side effects of rabies vaccine and RIG can include discomfort at the injection site (similar to a flu shot), low-grade fever, and muscle aches.
-If needed, rabies post-exposure prophylaxis is safe to give to children and pregnant women who need immunization.
+Side effects of rabies vaccine and RIG can include discomfort at the injection site (similar to a flu shot), low-grade fever, and mild muscle aches.
+If needed, rabies post-exposure prophylaxis is safe to give to children and pregnant women who need post-exposure prophylaxis.

 Wounds should be washed with soap and lots of water and may be rinsed with an antiseptic.
 This will reduce the risk of the rabies virus entering the body.
 (See "Rabies immune globulin and vaccine".)